chasenlehara/Sumo-Theme/README.md

 ![Sumo Theme for Micro.blog Logo](https://github.com/MattSLangford/Sumo-Theme/blob/main/screenshot_new.png?raw=true)

 ### Description
 Sumo Theme is developed for use with the Micro.blog platform.
-It is designed to be as fast as possible while still supporting all features of the platform and popular plugins.
-It is easy to customize, offering full support for Microhooks.

-**Demo and Docs**: sumo.micro.blog
+It is an easy-to-use, works out-of-the-box theme with full support for Microhooks and popular plugins.
+Orginally created by [Matt Langford](https://mattlangford).

 ### Credits
-Sumo Theme is created and maintained by [Matt Langford](http://micro.blog/mtt?remote_follow=1) (follow on Micro.blog).
-If you have bug reports or feature requests, you can submit them [Github](https://github.com/MattSLangford/Tiny-Theme-for-Micro.blog) (make sure you star the repo) or [contact Matt](https://mattlangford.com/about/#contact) directly.
+Sumo Theme was created by [Matt Langford](https://mattlangford.com).
+Please report all issues on Github.

 ## Support Themes by Matt Langford
 Help fund ongoing work on Tiny, Sumo, and Bayou — clean, fast themes for Micro.blog.
 Your support keeps them updated and free for everyone.
 Plus, get access to custom ChatGPT powered support.